QMCPACK/qmcpack/nexus/docs/user_guide/pwscf.rst

 -------------------

-Nexus reads the results of a completed Quantum ESPRESSO ``pw.x`` calculation with a :class:`~pwscf_analyzer.PwscfAnalyzer`.
+Nexus reads the results of a completed Quantum ESPRESSO ``pw.x`` calculation with a :class:`~pwscf_analyzer.PwscfAnalyzer` object.
 Its query functions provide a consistent interface to structures, energies, k-points, electronic data, forces, and stress.
 When modern Quantum ESPRESSO XML and text output are both available, modern XML is preferred and text output fills unavailable quantities.
 Some information, such as an ionic trajectory, is unique to text output.